Branching random tessellations with interaction: A thermodynamic view: Results

-So, the inner entropy density $h^\inn(\bP)$ is the conditional relative entropy of its division kernel $\Phi$ with respect to $\Ls$ when the branching tessellation and its cell are selected according to the extended Palm measure $\obP^0$.
-In particular, if $h^\inn(\bP)$ is finite then the division kernel $\Phi$ of $\bP$ admits a Radon-Nikodym density with respect to $\Ls$.
+So, the inner entropy density $h^\inn(\bP)$ is the conditional relative entropy of its division kernel $\Phi$ with respect to $\Lambda^{*}$ when the branching tessellation and its cell are selected according to the extended Palm measure $\obP^0$.
+In particular, if $h^\inn(\bP)$ is finite then the division kernel $\Phi$ of $\bP$ admits a Radon--Nikodym density with respect to $\Lambda^{*}$.

 It is natural to expect that the relative entropy density is affine and lower semi-continuous with compact level sets, at least under some natural caveats.
 We show this for a topology that is finer than the common weak topology, but is not metrisable.
-Namely, we define the \emph{topology $\tau_\loc$ of local convergence on} $\sP$ as the coarsest topology for which the mapping $\bP\mapsto \int f \,\dint \bP$ is continuous for every bounded local function $f$.
-It is then clear that $\sP_\Th$ is closed in~$\sP$.
-Recalling the definition \eqref{eq:i(P)} of the hitting intensity $i_1(\bP)$, we can then state the following.
+Namely, we define the \emph{topology $\tau_\loc$ of local convergence on} $\sP$ as the coarsest topology for which the mapping $\bP\mapsto\int f\,\dint\bP$ is continuous for every bounded local function $f$.
+It is then clear that $\sP_\Theta$ is closed in~$\sP$.
+Recalling the definition~(\ref{eqiP}) of the hitting intensity $i_1(\bP)$, we can then state the following.

 \begin{theorem} The inner entropy density $h^\inn$ is affine and lower semi-continuous in $\tau_\loc$.
-Moreover, for any two constants $0\le\b,\g<\infty$ and every $P\in\sP_\Th(\TT)$, the restricted level set
+Moreover, for any two constants $0\le\beta,\gamma <\infty$ and every $P\in\sP_\Theta(\TT)$, the restricted level set

 is compact and sequentially compact in $\tau_\loc$. \end{theorem}